 Fabrication refers to the manipulation of metal through a range of techniques including sawing, filing, hammering, soldering, sanding, and polishing.
 Hand fabricated pieces begin as simple metal sheets and various wires & tubing.
 Any premade chains or findings are sourced from the United States or Italy.

 Through fire, grit, and force, I transform these raw materials into wearable works of art,

 ready to be woven into the special moments and daily routines of your life.

 Lost Wax Casting

 While it's nothing new, I've opted to use beeswax as the modeling material for cast pieces.
-The modern jeweler has access to a vast array of specialty waxes, made in different hardnesses for different purposes, like a soft wax which can be injected molds or a hard wax designed for carving.
-They exist for good reasons, but unfortunately these waxes are petroleum-based - meaning they are a form of plastic.
-While it is certainly not the largest environmental concern in the jewelry world, I looked back in time for a gentler option.
-Beeswax allows you to support pollinators over plastics.
+The modern jeweler has access to a vast array of commercial waxes, made in different hardnesses for different purposes, like a soft wax which can be injected molds or a hard wax designed for carving.
+They exist for good reasons, but I looked back in time for a gentler option - locally sourced beeswax.
+A very small step towards nature.
 I hope it brings you a sense of calm to trace your jewelry back to its roots - beginning with Colorado wildflowers and buzzing bees.